Kentucky man wielding pole charged with interfering with election

 Cockerell allegedly damaged a voting machine “by ripping off the printer attached to the machine,” the statement read.

-“LMPD is passionately committed to ensuring everyone’s right to vote is constitutionally protected,” read a statement from the LMPD.
+“LMPD is passionately committed to ensuring everyone’s right to vote is constitutionally protected,” read a quote from the LMPD in the statement.